What's happening now?

 The goals of this project are:

-- Increase safety through street design and reduce illegal speeding
+- Increase safety through street design and reduce speeding

-- Construct a new pedestrian crossing at NE Sacramento Street
+- Construct a marked crossing at NE Sacramento Street

 To accomplish these goals, the project plans to:

-- Reduce vehicle travel lanes to create new places to cross the street and discourage illegal speeding
+- Reduce the number of vehicle travel lanes to create safer places to cross the street and discourage speeding

-- Construct a new pedestrian crossing with pedestrian-scale lighting on the north side of NE Sacramento Street at NE 148th Ave.
+- Construct a marked crossing on the north side of NE Sacramento Street and NE 148th Ave and put in streetlights.

 Extremely high speeds on NE 148th Ave are dangerous for people driving, walking and rolling